ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 As such their information as well as the corresponding signed DS record MAY be provided by the HNA to the Homenet DNS(SEC) Resolvers, e.g., using HNCP {{?RFC7788}} or a by configuring a trust anchor {{?I-D.ietf-dnsop-dnssec-validator-requirements}}.
 Such configuration is outside the scope of this document.
 Since the scope of the Homenet Authoritative Servers is limited to the home network, these servers are expected to serve the Homenet Zone as represented in {{fig-naming-arch}}.

-How the Homenet Authoritative Servers are provisioned is also out of scope of this specification.
-It could be implemented using primary and secondary servers, or via rsync.
-In some cases, the HNA and Homenet Authoritative Servers may be combined together which would result in a common instantiation of an authoritative server on the WAN and inner homenet interface.
-Note that {{?RFC6092}} REC-8 states this must not be the default configuration.
-Other mechanisms may also be used.

 ## Distribution Manager Communication Channels {#sec-comms}